Somers Point man charged in Atlantic City fatal shooting

 MAYS LANDING — A 24-year-old Somers Point man has been charged with felony murder and other offenses in a Nov.
 22 fatal shooting in Atlantic City, Atlantic County Prosecutor Damon G. Tyner said Thursday.

-Tyner's office is also seeking help identifying another person of interest captured on a security camera, and asks anyone who can identify the person to contact the Atlantic County Major Crimes Unit or Crime Stoppers.
+Tyner’s office also is seeking help identifying another person of interest captured on a security camera.

-Atlantic City police responded to a 911 call and found Ortiz shot in a home in the 100 block of N. Pennsylvania Avenue in Atlantic City on Nov.
-22 at about 12:43 a.m., according to Tyner.
+Atlantic City police responded to a 911 call about 12:43 a.m.
+Nov.
+22 and found Ortiz shot in a home in the 100 block of North Pennsylvania Avenue, Tyner said in a news release.

-Ortiz was taken to Atlanticare Regional Medical Center City Campus where he was pronounced dead, officials said.
+MAYS LANDING — An Atlantic County grand jury handed up an indictment against a Pleasantville…

-According to Tyner, the case is under ongoing investigation by the ACPO Major Crimes Unit, the Atlantic City Police Department and the Somers Point Police Department.
+The prosecutor’s Major Crimes Unit, Atlantic City police and Somers Point police are investigating.

 Contact: 609-272-7219